tedmiston/notes/books/Hackers & Painters/Hackers & Painters.md

 ## 10. Programming Languages Explained

+What a programming language is and why they are a hot topic now.

 ## 11. The Hundred-Year Language

+How will we program in a hundred years?
+Why not start now?

 ## 12. Beating the Averages

+For web-based applications you can use whatever language you want.
+So can your competitors.

 ## 13. Revenge of the Nerds

+In technology, "industry best practice" is a recipe for losing.

 ## 14. The Dream Language

+A good programming language is one that lets hackers have their way with it.

 ## 15. Design and Research

+Research has to be original.
+Design has to be good.